andyglick/spring-statemachine-cdplayer-sample/README.md

 =====================================

-Was taken by surprise when learning that the Spring Statemachine project exists.
+Was taken by surprise when learning that the Spring Statemachine project even existed.
 Had difficulties attempting to instantiate a statemachine when using @Inject following the 1st examples in the docs.
 Got the distribution and Mavenized an example -- voila voila.

 I thought that the cdplayer state machine looked interesting.
 Have a